 To avoid becoming a nightmare, edge systems should have the flexibility to be deployed into any environment, on any hardware, and be installed with little or no customization and minimal skills.
 Edge deployments should be conceived from the start with an approach to simplicity, cost-effectiveness, and flexibility.

 Interested in learning more about edge computing?
-Check out our Beginners Guide for an in-depth overview of the subject — what it is, how it works, and the benefits it delivers.
-Visit our website for information on our edge computing solutions and how they can transform your IT infrastructure.
-You can also reach out to our sales team with any questions about the edge at email@example.com.
+Check out our Beginners Guide for an in-depth overview of the subject – what it is, how it works, and the benefits it delivers.
+You can also reach out to our sales team with any questions about the edge at [email protected].